nakabonne/site/content/posts/an-introduction-to-progressive-delivery.md

 I'd say Progressive Delivery is the closest solution to what's being looking for, that's why I will now walk you through what it is.

 ## What is Progressive Delivery?
-In a nutshell, it automates rollouts and rollbacks based on metrics and more.
+In a nutshell, it is a set of gradual deployments, analysis and automated rollbacks (as well as rollouts).
 This is obviously not enough, so let me take it a bit further.

 This is an excerpt from [Progressive Delivery in Kubernetes: Blue-Green and Canary Deployments](https://www.cloudbees.com/blog/progressive-delivery-kubernetes-blue-green-and-canary-deployments) written by Carlos Sanchez: